 Dr. Sahel was appointed as non-voting observer (censeur) of our Board of Directors in 2013.
-His term expires at the end of the ordinary general meeting to be held in 2018 for rulling on the financial stratments for the financial year ending January 31, 2017.
+His term was renewed at the ordinary general meeting held on April 12, 2018 and will expire at the end of the ordinary general meeting to be held in 2021 for rulling on the financial statements for the financial year ending December 31, 2020.

-16.3 COMMITTEES OF THE BOARD OF DIRECTORS
+COMMITTEES OF THE BOARD OF DIRECTORS

-Pursuant to the internal rules (règlement intérieur) of our Board of Directors, our Board of Directors may create committees charged with examining questions submitted to it by the board or its chairman.
+Pursuant to the internal rules (règlement intérieur) of our Board of Directors, our Board of Directors may create committees charged with examining questions submitted to it by the Board or its chairman.

-Since the listing of our shares on Euronext Paris, three such board committees have been created: an audit committee, a compensation committee and a nominations committee.
+Since the listing of our shares on Euronext Paris, three such Board committees have been created: an audit committee, a compensation committee and a nominations committee.
 The composition and duties of these committees are described below.
 The composition and functioning of all of our committees complies with all applicable requirements of the French Commercial Code.